 The uncluttered, restful layout of a Japanese-style room in a traditional building, the fresh smell of the tatami mats on the floor, and the Japanese food served in your room make a stay at a Ryokan a memorable experience.

 Staying at a Ryokan

-Shoes: observe the etiquette of shoes according to the cleanliness of the floor.
+Observe the etiquette of shoes according to the cleanliness of the floor.
 On arrival in the vestibule, take your shoes off and change into the pair of indoor slippers provided.
 These are removed when entering a room where people sleep or sit on the floor – including your tatami-matted room (ie. on tatami mats: socks only).
 Toilets have their own pair of slippers or clogs.
-Appropriate footgear is strategically placed throughout the ryokan for guests’ convenience.
+Appropriate footgear is strategically placed throughout the Ryokan for guests’ convenience.

 On arrival, your room maid (“Nakai-san”) will show you to your room, and ask you to fill out a registration form (in Japanese, but quite simple: just write in English in what look like the right places and no-one will mind).
 She will also ask at what time you will want dinner (normally not after 7.30pm) and breakfast (normally not after 8am).

 Many rooms have a view of a garden, and some rooms have wide wood-framed glass sliding doors instead of windows, allowing you to step out into the garden straight from your room.
 The wooden-floor space outside the tatami-matted room is called engawa (veranda-like porch).
 When stepping down from the engawa into the garden, you need to wear geta (Japanese wooden clogs) or similar which you will find provided.

 A yukata (cotton robe) will be provided, which is acceptable attire in the public areas of the Ryokan too.
 Wear the left side over the right (only corpses wear right over left).

 - Enjoying the Ryokan’s communal bath is not obligatory, but is a great way to relax before dinner.